gonelli/critique/README.md

 $ open Critique.xcworkspace
 ```

-4) Configure with personal API key information
+4) Configure with personal API key information in Config.plist

-    (Note: There is no config file for this application.
-All keys are embedded.)
+    (Note: requires a valid OMDb API key and Algolia ID/key combo)

+5) Setup a Firebase project and save the property list file to Critique/Required/GoogleService-Info.plist

-5) Compile and run the app in your simulator
+6) Compile and run the app in your simulator

 ## Requirements ##